computology/packagecloud-maven-importer/README.md

 # packagecloud Maven Importer

-Command line utility to import/mirror artifacts from a local Maven repository to a [packagecloud.io](https://packagecloud.io/l/maven-repository) repository.
+Command line utility to import/mirror artifacts from a local Maven repository to a [packagecloud.io maven repository](https://packagecloud.io/l/maven-repository).

+NOTE: This tool is currently in __beta__, it is recommended to try it out on a new packagecloud repository first.

 ## Features